 This dangerous trait of yew created vast confusion among woodworkers, making them wonder if yew wood is truly safe to work with.
 Fortunately, while dangerous, you can still safely work with yew wood if you know how to handle it properly.

 The sawdust of this wood type is highly toxic to many people.
-If you plan to work with it, we highly suggest exercising safety warnings and extra precautions for your health.
+If you plan to work with it, I highly suggest exercising safety warnings and extra precautions for your health.
 Exposure to sawdust for long bouts of time can cause asthma, breathing issues, fits, and sneezing dermatitis.